Snowdon: A guide to summiting Wales’ highest peak

 – If you get to the summit and you just cannot face walking down or are injured in anyway, there is a train that operates down the mountain from mid may through to October and leaves from the cafe.
 It’s pretty pricey, in fact, really pricey, I think a one way trip from the summit down was £29!
 See more here.

 – I didn’t get any signal on the route until I got to the top.
 Some of my friends got dribs and drabs on the way up but nothing solid.
 Something to bear in mind with a big group.
 Perhaps make a meeting point and back up plan incase you for some reason lose anyone!

 – If you start from Pen-y-pass like we did, there is a car park (£10 for the day) but it fills up very quickly, particularly at the weekend and if it is a nice day.
 If it fills up you’ll have to park down in the valley or next village where you’ll need to add a 20-30 minute walk back to Pen-y-pass or hop in one of the taxi’s that shuttles people up for £2 each.

 – There’s a cafe at Pen-y-pass car park with toilets and a restaurant to fuel or refuel at after your hike!

-Where have you been?
-I’d love to know! ?
+Which path did you take?
+I’d love to know!

 I can’t do this without you.